julzinsights/julzinsightcom3/content/_index.md

       keyName: property
     - name: 'og:description'
       value: >-
-        Julz Insight is a digital studio focused on building impactful products and providing bespoke services.
+        Ajulu Insights is a tech company focused on crafting and investing in innovative I.T solutions.
 Make the shift now by booking your free consultation!
       keyName: property
     - name: 'twitter:card'